CalvFletch/MY-dans/README.md

 ### A staff tool for Dan Murphys.

 An Android app for Dan Murphy's floor staff.
-Search any product in seconds, scan shelf barcodes, and filter inventory with way more precision than the website.
+Search any product in seconds, scan shelf barcodes, and filter inventory with way more precision than the website OR in house dan app.

 ## Why?